Dorothy B. Hughes

 Dorothy B. Hughes (August 10, 1904 – May 6, 1993) was an American crime writer, literary critic, and historian.
 Hughes wrote fourteen crime and detective novels, primarily in the hardboiled and noir styles, and is best known for the novels In a Lonely Place (1947) and Ride the Pink Horse (1946).

 Early life

-Born Dorothy Belle Flanagan in Kansas City, Missouri, she studied journalism and after graduating from the University of Missouri with a B.J. degree in 1924 worked in that field in Missouri, New Mexico, and New York.
+Born Dorothy Belle Flanagan in Kansas City, Missouri, she studied journalism and after graduating from the University of Missouri with a B.J. degree in 1924 worked in that field in Missouri, New Mexico, and New York, including work for the Olean [NY] Times for two years.
 She did graduate work in journalism at the University of New Mexico and at Columbia University without receiving degrees from either institution.
+In March 1932, she married Levi Allen Hughes Jr. in Santa Fe, NM.

 Career

 Hughes's first published book, Dark Certainty (1931), a volume of poetry, won the Yale Series of Younger Poets Competition.

 In 1940, she published her first mystery novel, The So Blue Marble.
 She published eight more mystery novels in the 1940s.
 She also wrote a history of the University of New Mexico and a critical study of writer Erle Stanley Gardner.
 In 1951 she received an Edgar Award from the Mystery Writers of America in the category of Outstanding Mystery Criticism, and in 1978 she was given the MWA's Grand Master award.